zainabed/zainabed-blog/content/blogs/angular-know-about-httpclient-unit-testing/index.md

   HttpTestingController} from '@angular/common/http/testing'
 ```

-``HttpClientTestingModule`` is HTTP Testing module which injects the ``HttpTestingController`` as a service.
+### HttpClient Testing Module
+The Angular HTTP testing module provides a class named ``HttpTestingController`` which intercepts any HTTP request initiated by an Angular application.
+It also provides the stub response or error message to the HTTP request.

-Next, Create instance of Http testing controller to emulate fake http calls.
+In nutsell, it creates a mock server with the desired response for a particular HTTP request.
+Next, create an instance of the HTTP testing controller to emulate mock http calls.

 ```typescript
   beforeEach(() => {